ibm-cloud-docs/account/index.md

    * After 10 days of no development activity, your apps go to sleep.
 You can start working on new apps without having to worry about hitting memory quota limits.
    * After 30 days of no development activity, your service instances with Lite plans are deleted.
 This way, you don't have to manage deleting inactive instances before you create new ones.

+When you are ready to grow, upgrade to a Pay-As-You-Go account and pay for only what you use beyond the free allowances.
+Go to **Manage** > **Billing and Usage** > **Billing** in the console, and click **Add Credit Card**.

 ## Billable accounts
 {: #billableacts}

-When you sign up for a {{site.data.keyword.Bluemix_notm}} billable plan or request an upgrade to your account, you can select from four different {{site.data.keyword.Bluemix_notm}} accounts.
 The following table lists the different account types and their charging methods.

 |Account type |	How am I charged? |
 |------------------|-----------------------|